-5 Best Paper for Prismacolor Pencils in 2019 Reviewed - Architecture Lab
+5 Best Paper For Prismacolor Pencils | Reviews + Guide

 Blender pencils, sometimes also referred to as colorless blenders, look almost like regular pencils.

-The only difference is that these pencils don’t leave any color behind on paper.
+The only difference is that these pencils don’t leave any color behind on the paper.
 Their sole purpose is to spread the pigments on the paper conveniently.

 When you need to blend a specific shade, just gently rub the blender’s tip in the direction you want the color to blend.
 Do it until you have reached the desired amount of blend.

-Using blender pencils is especially more helpful when you try to blend two different colors together towards a central convergence.
+Using blender pencils is especially helpful when you try to blend two different colors together toward a central convergence.

-Or when you want the blend to happen very specifically Because it gives you a great amount of control on your blend.
+Or when you want the blend to happen very specifically Because it gives you a great amount of control over your blend.

 Layering